adamgrharvey/armory-frontend/README.md

 ## About The Project

 Classic Armory is a database for Characters that play World of Warcraft: Classic.
-It is a work in progress, and is currently in the alpha stage of development.
+It is a work in progress, and is currently in the beta stage of development.

 My goal is to create a place where people can upload their characters and view that characters data and statistics, as well as everyone elses characters!

+You can view the hosted site here: https://www.armoryclassic.com/

 ### Built With